Styles of Kung Fu in this course

 Wing Chun

 I teach Wing Chun empty handed fundamentals.
 Wing Chun is easily the best style of kung fu for learning practical blocking and counter-striking skills for one-on-one empty-handed combat.
 There’s an argument to say Tai Chi or JKD are better, but I’m talking about the skills acquired by the average student, not the uppermost percentile.
-Personally, I believe Wing Chun is the best mainstream martial art for practical self defence altogether.
-There’s an argument to say it could be Judo or Boxing, and I recommend you learn these too, but they have massive limitations where Wing Chun does not.
+Personally, I believe Wing Chun is the best mainstream martial art for practical self defence altogether (from conventional threats).
+There’s an argument to say that could be Judo or Boxing, and I recommend you learn these too, but they have massive limitations where Wing Chun does not.
 Wing Chun is simple, it’s quick to learn, and it focuses on the most important aspects of empty-handed one-to-one combat.
 This is the base style I’ll be teaching on this course.
 Most of the core techniques I teach here are commonly taught in Wing Chun schools around the world today, albeit often slightly differently because they tend to be not so concerned with Wu Wei, Tai Chi and JKD principles as we will be on this course.

 JKD